turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/3_azure_functions.md

 generally be available as the payload of the function:

 - Timer: Runs on a schedule defined with a Cron Expression
-- Queue Storage: Runs when a message added to specified storage queue
+- Queue Storage: Runs when a message is added to specified storage queue
 - Service Bus Queue: Ditto but with a service bus queue
 - Bus Topic Queue: Runs when a message is added to a specified Service Bus Topic queue